mosen/profiledocs/source/payloads/defaults.rst

 Profile Defaults
 ================

-.. todo:: Originates from AC2 and may not actually be a payload
+.. note:: Originates from AC2 and may not actually be a payload

 Summary
 -------